 I found that Cialis helped me achieve and maintain an erection, but it also made my penis feel wooden and less sensitive.
 In the beginning, I hated the idea of taking drugs.
 It hurt my own sense of male virility.
 But soon I began to see the drugs as something akin to wearing glasses that would help me function better sexually.

 In my early fifties, my sense of who I was as a gay man began to change.
 Maybe it was the culture, which had gotten so much more accepting of LGBT, or my own sense of my aging body, but I was starting to think more and more about leaving my marriage and coming out.

 After the first few years of our marriage, sex with my wife had grown infrequent and increasingly dysfunctional.
 My son was now in high school and had turned out to be a wonderful young man, so I did not feel the need to stay married just for him.
 The thought of my son going off to college and me being alone with my wife for the rest of our lives seemed like a prison sentence.
 Increasingly I felt claustrophobic in my marriage and began to think more and more about leaving the marriage and what my new gay life might be like.
 The Meatloaf song played in my mind and these lyrics tore me up: “I’ll never break my promise or forget my vow.
 But God only knows what I can do right now.”

-One of the things I loved from the beginning with my boyfriend is that we both enjoy long passionate love making that is sensual, intimate and very satisfying.
+One of the things I loved from the beginning with my boyfriend is that we both enjoy long passionate lovemaking that is sensual, intimate, and very satisfying.
 Sometimes we come and sometimes we do not.
-Achieving orgasm is great, but it is no longer single destination I seek.
+Achieving orgasm is great, but it is no longer a single destination I seek.
 It is the journey that I really enjoy.